A 36-Foot Asteroid Skimmed Earth Closer Than The Moon

 Interestingly enough, this was the first time that the tiny space rock has crossed paths with Earth in its journey around the sun.
 JPL data shows that the wayfaring asteroid clocked in a brief trip through the outer solar system two years ago, passing by Jupiter in November of 2017.
 Yesterday’s flyby of Earth was the rock’s first visit of the inner solar system.

 Over the next century, asteroid 2019 QD will perform two more flybys of Earth.
 The space rock will return for a second visit in the year 2045, when it is expected to buzz Earth from a staggering 26.4 million miles away.
-After that, the asteroid will disappear for nearly eight decades, only to resurface in late 2123.
+After that, the asteroid will disappear for nearly eight decades, and will only resurface in late 2123.